-STATUS CODE THE CENTERS FOR MEDICARE AND MEDICAID SERVICES (CMS) DEFINITION OFFICIAL ALASKA WORKERS' COMPENSATION MEDICAL FEE SCHEDULE GUIDELINE N Non-covered Services.
+ĺ January 1, 2022 N Non-covered Services.
 These services are not covered by Medicare.
 The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
 The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
 P Bundled/Excluded Codes.
 There are no RVUs and no payment amounts for these services.
 No separate payment should be made for them under the fee schedule.
 If the item or service is covered as incident to a physician service and is provided on the same day as a physician service, payment for it is bundled into the payment for the physician service to which it is incident.
 (An example is an elastic bandage furnished by a physician incident to physician service.)
 If the item or service is covered as other than incident to a physician service, it is excluded from the fee schedule (i.e., colostomy supplies) and should be paid under the other payment provision of the Act.
 The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
 The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
-Q Therapy functional information code (used for required reporting purposes only).
-These codes are supplemental to other covered services and for informational purposes only.
 R Restricted Coverage.
 Special coverage instructions apply.
 If covered, the service is carrier priced.
-(NOTE: The majority of codes to which this indicator will be assigned are the alpha-numeric dental codes, which begin with "D." We are assigning the indicator to a limited number of CPT codes which represent services that are covered only in unusual circumstances.)
-The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
-The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
+(NOTE: The majority of codes to which this indicator will be assigned are the alpha-numeric dental codes, which begin with "D." We are assigning the indicator to a limited number of CPT codes which represent services that are covered only in unusual circumstances.) · ·

-STATUS CODE THE CENTERS FOR MEDICARE AND MEDICAID SERVICES (CMS) DEFINITION OFFICIAL ALASKA WORKERS' COMPENSATION MEDICAL FEE SCHEDULE GUIDELINE T Injections.
-There are RVUs and payment amounts for these services, but they are only paid if there are no other services payable under the physician fee schedule billed on the same date by the same provider.
-If any other services payable under the physician fee schedule are billed on the same date by the same provider, these services are bundled into the physician services for which payment is made.
-(NOTE: This is a change from the previous definition, which states that injection services are bundled into any other services billed on the same date.)
+Т T = Injections.
+These codes are paid only if there are no other services payable under the PFS billed on the same date by the same practitioner.
+If any other services payable under the PFS are billed on the same date by the same practitioner, these services are bundled into the service(s) for which payment is made.
 The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
-For drugs and injections coded under the Healthcare Common Procedure Coding System (HCPCS) the payment allowance limits for drugs is the lower of average sale price multiplied by 3.375 or billed charges.
-See HCPCS Level II section of these guidelines. х Statutory Exclusion.
+X Statutory Exclusion.
 These codes represent an item or service that is not in the statutory definition of "physician services" for fee schedule payment purposes.
 No RVUs or payment amounts are shown for these codes, and no payment may be made under the physician fee schedule.
 (Examples are ambulance services and clinical diagnostic laboratory services.)
 The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
 The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
 For ambulance services see HCPCS Level II section of this guideline.